amaan-k/CS1XA3/Project02/README.md

-The template of this website was taken from w3schools as guided by the Professor and I included my own personal code within the template and made changes according to my preferances to make it look more appealing to a employers eyes.
+The template of this website was taken from w3schools as guided by the Professor and I included my own personal code within the template and made changes according to my preferances to make it look more appealing to an employers eyes.

 ## The Theme